Team Collaboration: Key to Project Success

 Project collaboration takes place when a group of people with varying project management skills and experiences come together to tackle a single project.
-Everyone in the collaborative group is included in the decision-making process and have access to all information.
+Everyone in the collaborative group is included in the decision-making process and has access to all information.
 Whether there are clearly defined roles or not depends on the project management methodology you use.

 From the moment you start your project, working with a team becomes a necessity as no project can be completed without them.
 Learning how to foster a culture of collaboration should be one of your top priorities if you want to become an effective project manager.

 Project teams usually consist of people from different backgrounds and approaches.
 Even the most experienced managers sometimes struggle to deal with them effectively.
 Many projects fail – about 33 percent of them – due to a lack of interest from the involved parties.
-It not only affects the morale but also influences how the market perceives your organization.
+It not only affects morale but also influences how the market perceives your organization.

-With multiple deadlines creeping and pressure from the management or the clients, you might lose sight of your ambition to maintain a collaborative environment.
+In project management, with multiple deadlines creeping and pressure from the management or the clients, you might lose sight of your ambition to maintain a collaborative environment.